andreshere00/Splitter_MR/docs/examples/pdf/pdf_docling.md

 For this example, we will use the same document as the [previous tutorial](https://github.com/andreshere00/Splitter_MR/blob/main/data/sample_pdf.pdf).

-To use a VLM to read images and get annotations, you can simply instantiate a model which inherits from a `BaseModel` class and pass that model into the Reader class.
+To use a VLM to read images and get annotations, you can simply instantiate a model which inherits from a `BaseVisionModel` class and pass that model into the Reader class.

 Currently, two models are supported: one from **OpenAI** and one from an **Azure** **OpenAI** deployment.
-After choosing a model, you simply need to instantiate the `BaseModel` class, which implements one of these VLMs.
+After choosing a model, you simply need to instantiate the `BaseVisionModel` class, which implements one of these VLMs.

 Before that, you should provide some environment variables (these variables should be saved in a `.env` file in the directory where the Python script will be executed):